-- ED 401.
-Internship 8-12 hours.
+ED 401.
+Internship - 8-12 hours.
 Observation of procedures and techniques of instruction; supervision in an instructional setting.
 Prerequisite: Completion of all required coursework in Educational Studies major.
 Fee \$200.
 Fall.
-Spring. - ED 405.
-Advanced Portfolio Development 1 hour.
-MoPTA is a preservice assessment process required for certification to answer the essential question: "Is a new teacher ready for the job?"
-MoPTA includes a review of a teacher candidate's authentic teaching materials as the culmination of a teaching and learning process that documents and demonstrates each candidate's ability to effectively teach his/her subject matter to all students.
+Spring.

+ED 405.
+Advanced Portfolio Development - 1 hour.
+This one hour class is required for all student teachers for graduation.
+It is to be taken concurrently with student teaching.
+Pre-service teachers in this class will complete the Missouri Pre-Service Teacher Assessment (MoPTA) and submit each Task at a designated time to Missouri Department of Elementary and Secondary Education for evaluation.
+Course pays special attention to culturally and/or educationally diverse populations and learning activities to address these populations are specifically addressed.
+A minimum score on each step of each task must be earned to pass the MoPTA.
 Prerequisite: Acceptance to Student Teaching program.
 WI Fall.
+Spring.

-Spring. - ED 415.
-Student Teaching Seminar 1 hour.
+ED 415.
+Student Teaching Seminar - 1 hour.
 This seminar provides discourse on student teaching expectations as well as giving student teachers the opportunity to exchange information with each other on proceedings and progress in student teacher growth.
+Legal and ethical issues associated with the teaching profession addressed including online and out of the classroom behaviors.
+Application and interview practices for teaching jobs discussed.
 This class is taken concurrently with student teaching.
-The class meets before and after student teaching as well as once a month during students teaching.
+The class meets before and after student teaching as well as several times during student teaching.
 Fall.
+Spring.

-Spring. - ED 439 448.
-Techniques of Teaching in Major Field 2 hours.
+ED 439 - 448.
+Techniques of Teaching in Major Field - 2 hours.
 Part of the student teaching block for secondary education majors.
 Necessary for teacher certification.
 Depending on the major area (see below) the course develops knowledge and skills in planning, presentation and evaluation of teaching/learning effectiveness in the student's major teaching field.
 To be taken concurrently with ED 351/352/353.
 Fall.
-Spring. - ED 439 Techniques of Teaching Agriculture - ED 440 Techniques of Teaching Music/Instrumental - ED 441 Techniques of Teaching Unified Science - ED 442 Techniques of Teaching Mathematics - ED 443 Techniques of Teaching English - ED 444 Techniques of Teaching Social Studies - ED 445 Techniques of Teaching Speech and Theatre - ED 446 Techniques of Teaching Health - ED 447 Techniques of Teaching Art - ED 448 Techniques of Teaching Music/Choral - ED 451-454.
-Techniques of Teaching in Major Field in Middle School 2 hours.
+Spring.

+ED 439 Techniques of Teaching Agriculture

+ED 440 Techniques of Teaching Music/Instrumental

+ED 441 Techniques of Teaching Unified Science

+ED 442 Techniques of Teaching Mathematics

+ED 443 Techniques of Teaching English

+ED 444 Techniques of Teaching Social Studies

+ED 445 Techniques of Teaching Speech and Theatre

+ED 446 Techniques of Teaching Health

+ED 447 Techniques of Teaching Art

+ED 448 Techniques of Teaching Music/Choral

+ED 451-454.
+Techniques of Teaching in Major Field in Middle School - 2 hours.
 Part of the student teaching block for students seeking middle school certification.
 Necessary for teacher certification.
 Develops knowledge and skills in planning, presentation and evaluation of teaching/learning effectiveness.
 Prerequisite: Admission to Student Teaching Program.
 Fall.
+Spring.

-Spring. - ED 451 Techniques of Teaching Mathematics in Middle School - ED 452 Techniques of Teaching Social Studies in Middle School - ED 453 Techniques of Teaching Language Arts in Middle School - ED 454 Techniques of Teaching Science in Middle School
+ED 451 Techniques of Teaching Mathematics in Middle School ED 452 Techniques of Teaching Social Studies in Middle School ED 453 Techniques of Teaching Language Arts in Middle School ED 454 Techniques of Teaching Science in Middle School

 ED 490.
 Student Teaching in Elementary Schools - 6-12 hours.
 Observation of procedures and techniques of elementary school instruction; supervised teaching in an elementary school. \$200 fee required.
-Prerequisite: Admission to Student Teaching Program and completion of all Professional Education course work.
+Prerequisite: Admission to Student Teaching Program and completion of all Professional Education coursework.
 Fall.
 Spring.

 ED 491.
 Student Teaching in Secondary Schools - 6-12 hours.
 Observation of procedures and techniques of secondary school instruction; supervised teaching in a secondary school. \$200 fee required.
-Prerequisite: Admission to Student Teaching Program and completion of all Professional Education course work.
+Prerequisite: Admission to Student Teaching Program and completion of all Professional Education coursework.
 Fall.
 Spring.

 ED 492.
 Student Teaching in Middle Schools - 6-12 hours.
 Observation of procedures and techniques of middle school instruction; supervised teaching in a middle school. \$200 fee required.
-Prerequisite: Admission to Student Teaching Program and completion of all Professional Education course work.
+Prerequisite: Admission to Student Teaching Program and completion of all Professional Education coursework.
 Fall.
 Spring.